FIRST PUBLISHED ON PATHEOS IN THE CARTOMANCER COLUMN

 If we’re still confused, we can call in the trumps, or let the numbers speak what there is to speak, in that beautiful and abstract manner that only numbers are capable of.

-Check out the forthcoming book, The Power of the Pips, where we look at the ways in which numbers can be brought closer to our mundane experiences, while retaining their infinite, mathematical potential.
+Stay tuned for forthcoming book, The Power of the Pips, where we look at the ways in which numbers can be brought closer to our mundane experiences, while retaining their infinite, mathematical potential.

 For more on the question of agency, court cards, pip cards, and trumps, you’re welcome to also consult my book, Marseille Tarot: Towards the Art of Reading.